axtar/14-digits-nixie-calculator/README.md

 - **I'm not affiliated with any of the service providers named in this project.**
 #### Status:
 - Software: coming soon
-- Hardware: ready to review
+- Hardware: ready to be reviewed

 **Features:**
 -	4 versions: IN-12, IN-16, IN-17 and B-5870